Anyone can get lung cancer

 - Lung cancer accounts for 12% of all new cancer diagnoses but 21% of all cancer deaths.1

-- Lung cancer is the leading cause of cancer death, regardless of gender or ethnicity, taking about 127,000 American lives each year.1
+- Lung cancer is the leading cause of cancer death, regardless of gender, taking about 127,000 American lives each year.1

 - More lives are lost to lung cancer than to colorectal and pancreatic cancers combined.1